RPi-Distro/pi-gen/README.md

  * **easy UI access via web browser** on same local network.
  * Wired ethernet connection required (wireless adds jitter).
  * Audio interface required (USB or HAT card).
- * Can be easily configured to automatically connect to a Jamulus server on startup, then shutdown after a time (i.e. 2 hours).
+ * Can be easily configured to automatically connect to a Jamulus server on startup, then shutdown after a time.
  * Real-time kernel (on Pi4, low-latency kernel on Pi3) and default settings for low delay.
  * Jamulus requires a Jamulus server, in same area for lowest delay.
 Use a public server, or host your own.
  * Can run as a Jamulus Server.